Craig Kimbrel: 2016

 On July 8, 2016, Kimbrel injured his knee while taking warmups.
 The next day, an MRI revealed that there was a tear in the medial meniscus of the left knee.
 The injury required surgery, and three to six weeks to recover.
-He returned to the bullpen at the start of August.
+He returned to the bullpen from the injured list (IL) at the start of August.
+Kimbrel was named to the All-Star Game, which he missed due to the injury.

 For the 2016 Red Sox, Kimbrel made 57 regular season appearances, finishing 47 games while recording 31 saves.
 In 53 innings pitched, he had a 3.40 ERA while striking out 83 and walking 30.

-In the 2016 American League Division Series, Kimbrel made two appearances; he retired all four batters he faced, three by strikeout, as the Red Sox were swept by the Cleveland Indians.
+In the 2016 American League Division Series (ALDS), Kimbrel made two appearances; he retired all four batters he faced, three by strikeout, as the Red Sox were swept by the Cleveland Indians.

 2017

-On May 11, 2017, against the Milwaukee Brewers at Miller Park, Kimbrel struck out the side in the ninth inning on nine consecutive pitches, joining Pedro Martínez and Clay Buchholz as the only pitchers in franchise history to accomplish this feat, commonly referred to as an immaculate inning.
+On May 11, 2017, against the Milwaukee Brewers at Miller Park, Kimbrel struck out the side in the ninth inning on nine consecutive pitches, joining Pedro Martínez and Clay Buchholz as the only pitchers in franchise history to pitch an immaculate inning.
 Two weeks later, Kimbrel recorded a second four-strikeout inning while facing the Texas Rangers.
-Kimbrel was subsequently named AL Reliever of the Month for May.
+Kimbrel was subsequently named American League (AL) Reliever of the Month for May.

 For the 2017 Red Sox, Kimbrel made 67 regular season appearances, finishing 51 games while recording 35 saves.
 In 69 innings pitched, he had a 1.43 ERA while striking out 126 and walking 14.
 Of all MLB pitchers, he held right-handed batters to the lowest batting average, .108 (in 30 or more innings).

-In the 2017 American League Division Series, Kimbrel made two one-inning appearances; he faced a total of 12 batters, giving up four hits, one walk, and one run while recording two strikeouts, as the Red Sox lost to the eventual World Series champions, the Houston Astros.
+In the 2017 ALDS, Kimbrel made two one-inning appearances; he faced a total of 12 batters, giving up four hits, one walk, and one run while recording two strikeouts, as the Red Sox lost to the eventual World Series champions Houston Astros.